FURUNO VDR VR-7000 DELIVERED AS FULL VDR OR SIMPLIFIED-VDR (S-VDR)

 VDR VR-7000 installation

-A full VDR installastion comprises:
+A complete VDR installastion comprises:

 - Data collection unit (DCU) with a minimum 30 days storage capacity